zamyafoobi/WowClassicGrindBot/README.md

 ## 10.1.
 Actionbar Key Bindings:

-The default class profiles assumes the following `Keybinds` setup and using English Keyboard layout.
+The default class profiles assumes the following `Keybinds` setup while using English Keyboard layout.
-In total, `34` key supported.
+In total, `34` customizable key can be configured.

-Highly recommended to use the default setup, in order to get properly working the `ActionBarSlotCost` and `ActionBarSlotUsable`!
+Highly recommended to use the default setup, in order to get properly working the `ActionBarSlotCost` and `ActionBarSlotUsable` features!

 | ActionSlot | Key | Description |
 | --- | --- | --- |